jbossdemocentral/bpms-mobile-dv-integration-demo/README.md

 -----
 This project is pre-loaded into the JBoss BPM Suite, after starting it you can login, examine the process, form designer, human task, and REST Service Task.

+To view the Push Notification on Android the settings from the UPS must be entered in the push-config.json file.
+The Android Project under Projects should be imported in the Android Studio and run the Project to receive the notifications in the emulator.
+See the supporting article for more specific detail on Push Notifications.

 Supporting Articles
 -------------------